 “Yes, rent is pretty insane here.
 Plo and I still make enough, though; come on in; I will show you to the forge.”

 They both walked inside; a heat hit Anodynethey.
 He forced his hand up to shield his eyes as they adjusted.

 “What in the great expanse causes that much heat, especially something that is in a damn house.”

 “First off, this is the forge; secondly, it is a rare liquid stone that is both a sun and a moon.
 Plo got some condensed a while back and has it as the fire pit.
 I believe there are three suns worth in there.
 Not many, but enough for what we do.”

 Anodyne turned the final corner to see a woman sleeping on the floor, holding onto calipers and a hammer.

 The woman’s eyes slowly opened, and she sluggishly pulled herself up.

 “What does he want?”
 Plo asked as she propped herself upright.

-Anodyne pulled forth the deities’ soul, and showed it to Plo.
-Her eyes instantly lit up and she ran over, snatching it from Anodynes hands she examined it thoroughly.
-Anodyne went to grab it back but stopped as he realised she had no interest in stealing it.
-She grabbed a few small tools and started probing into the cracks of the hard-outer layer of the soul.
+Anodyne pulled forth the deities’ soul and showed it to Plo.
+Her eyes instantly lit up, and she ran over; snatching it from Anodyne’s hands, she examined it thoroughly.
+Anodyne went to grab it back but stopped as he realized she had no interest in stealing it.
+She grabbed a few small tools and started probing into the cracks of the hard outer layer of the soul.

 “Weird, it has a good strength which would suggest a higher-level soul, but the cracks are a sign of a low-level soul.
 Must have been in a developing stage of his life.”